Happy Birthday, Patrick Ness, born 17 October 1971.

 Read: Patrick Ness’s 5 Main Tips For Fiction Writers

-Patrick Ness is an American-born British author.
+Patrick Ness is an American-born British author of nine books.
 He has written for England’s Radio 4 and Sunday Telegraph and is a literary critic for The Guardian.
-Ness won the annual Carnegie Medal from the British librarians both in 2011 and in 2012, for Monsters of Men and A Monster Calls.
+He is well known for his YA books, including the Chaos Walking trilogy and A Monster Calls.
+Ness won the annual Carnegie Medal from the British librarians both in 2011 and in 2012, for Monsters of Men and A Monster Calls

 https://commons.wikimedia.org/wiki/File:Patrick_Ness_en_los_Premios_Goya_2017.jpg